 Crowdfunding top tips?

 1) Set up a team to help you run your campaign.

 2) Picking the right Crowdfunding platform is essential.
 There are many different Crowdfunding platforms.
 Therefore, research the different platforms carefully.
 Watch some of the campaigns and see how they go.
 Pick a platform which has the right look and feel for what you want to do.

-- Some are specialist, e.g. focus on the arts, social enterprises etc.
+- Some are specialist, e.g. focus on the arts, sport and social enterprises etc.

 - Some are 'all or nothing'.
 This means that if you fall short of raising your target amount of funding, you get nothing.

 - Some are not as good as others.
 They all operate differently in terms of what they ask of you, what they will do and what it will cost.

 - Some platforms are unregulated.
 This may be less important than the clarity of the platform for your sector.
 Therefore, it is best to check out your chosen platform beforehand.